 This procedure is available at the following Dr Jones & Partners locations:

 - Alice Springs Hospital

 - St Andrew’s Hospital

-You are asked to lie flat on an X-ray table with a small cushion under your head.
-The radiologist will place a small cannula into the tear duct opening of your lower eye lid.
+You will lie on an x-ray table with a small cushion under your head.
+The radiologist will place a small cannula into the tear duct opening of your lower eyelid.
 A bright light or torch and magnifying equipment may be needed as the ducts are very small.
 You are asked to close your eye once the cannula is in place.
-A small amount of tape around the cannula tubing will also help hold the cannula in place against your cheek.
-You will be asked to remain very still when the contrast is injected as the ducts are very difficult to see on X-ray if you move.
-It takes just a few seconds to take the necessary pictures.
+A small amount of tape around the cannula tubing will hold the cannula in place against your cheek.
+You need to remain still when the contrast is injected as the ducts are difficult to see on x-ray if you move.
+It takes a few seconds to take the pictures.
 The dye will pass into the back of your mouth if the ducts are functioning.
 Sometimes if the ducts are blocked the dye may well near your eye.
-This is perfectly safe and can be wiped away with a tissue.
+This is safe and can be wiped away with a tissue by the radiologist.
 The process is usually repeated on the other eye.